TheRumle/Hoeyer.Opcua/README.md

 2. A server part, where a basic server is spun up - this is primarily used for testing and creating small simulations to test client behaviours.

 ## Defining Nodes
-To define a node, simply create a class and annotate it with the OpcUaEntityAttribute.
+To define a node, simply create a class and annotate it with the OpcUaAgentAttribute.
 Let the framework do its magic and generate client and server structure.

-## Browsing an Entity
+## Browsing an Agent
-After defining an Entity class, simply inject an IEntityBrowser<MyEntityClass> where you want to use it.
+After defining an Agent class, simply inject an IAgentBrowser<MyAgentClass> where you want to use it.

 ## Example
 A small example has been included in the project MyOpcUaWebApplication - when starting the application, services are wired up - this includes an OpcUa server with two defined nodes.
 There will also be autowired a service to browse entities and one to write entities.
 The program also starts a hosted service that will
 An example showing both can be seen in ExampleHost.cs.
-The example show the browsing of a simple Entity and changing its values semi-randomly.
+The example show the browsing of a simple Agent and changing its values semi-randomly.

 It is recommended that another OpcUa browser software is used to verify and play around with the library.